arhi3a/Steam-ID-Converter/README.md

 ## Usage:
 - Run python script
--  Select from which type of ID you want to enter (1-4)
+- Select from list which type of ID you want to enter (1-4)
 - Paste or write Steam ID and press Enter
 - All types of SteamID would be printed in this order:
 -- SteamID